hashicorp/terraform/website/source/docs/providers/fastly/r/service_v1.html.markdown

 * `max_conn` - (Optional) Maximum number of connections for this Backend.
 Default `200`.
 * `port` - (Optional) The port number on which the Backend responds.
 Default `80`.
+* `request_condition` - (Optional, string) Condition, which if met, will select this backend during a request.
 * `ssl_check_cert` - (Optional) Be strict about checking SSL certs.
 Default `true`.
 * `ssl_hostname` - (Optional) Used for both SNI during the TLS handshake and to validate the cert.
 * `shield` - (Optional) The POP of the shield designated to reduce inbound load.